friendly/matlib/cran-comments.md

 This is a modest update, fixing bugs and adding some new features

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

 # matlib 0.9.8